 Here are just a few materials the Cricut can cut:

 This past Christmas I cut (I mean the Cricut) supersized snowflakes out of glitter adhesive paper.
 I used them as wall decor for the childcare space.
-Look how pretty they turned out!
+They turned out so pretty!

 Best of all – easy up and easy down!